HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 {{ figure_markup(
   image="fonts-font-variation-settings-usage.png",
-  caption="Usage of font-variation-settings axes.", description="A bar chart showing the usage of the 6 most popular axes for font variation settings.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=635348995&format=interactive", sheets_gid="309969915", sql_file="04_17.VF_axis_value.sql"
+  caption="Usage of font-variation-settings axes.", description="A bar chart showing the usage of the 6 most popular axes for font variation settings, dominated by `wght` at 84.7% for desktop and 90.4% for mobile, with a massive drop off to the remaining ones with `wght` at 5.6% for desktop and 4.3% for mobile, `opsz` at 3.7% and 1.2% respectively, `slnt` at 1.8% and 1.4%, `fanu` at 0.5% and 0.6%, and `ital` at 0.5% for desktop and 0.4% for mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=635348995&format=interactive", sheets_gid="309969915", sql_file="04_17.VF_axis_value.sql"